PhilChodrow/mban_orientation/1_orientation/preassignment/index.md

 ## Final Check

-Copy and paste the following code into the new notebook (next to the "In []:"" prompt)
+Once you have completed all the steps above, copy and paste the following code into a new Jupyter notebook (next to the "In []:"" prompt)

 ```julia
 using JuMP, Gurobi